 Drawing to a Close

-On one hand, Kellogg's Special K Milk Chocolate Protein Shakes - Meal Replacement, Gym Food, Pack of 3 (12 Count) are manufactured and marketed by a highly popular company, with a long tradition, that doesn’t even need to introduce itself.
+On one hand, Special K shakes are manufactured and marketed by a highly popular company, with a long tradition, that doesn’t even need to introduce itself.

 Also, their products seem to have a more than pleasant taste.
 On the other hand, their ready-to-drink meal replacements aren’t working as effectively as you might expect.